facet-tech/facet-extension/README.md

 You will need to authenticate with `team@facet.ninja` in the facet-extension to see your changes apply.

+## Roadmap

+Our roadmap is based by the feedback of the community and our customers.
+It can be found [here](https://github.com/facets-io/facet-extension/projects/1).

 ## Contribute

 Thanks for contributing!
 Read the guidelines in [CONTRIBUTING.md](./CONTRIBUTING.md).
 You can ask any question through our [spectrum.chat](https://spectrum.chat/facet) space.